Main takeaways

 What if individuals who are high risk are also less risk-averse?
 In this case, individuals who are willing to pay the most for health insurance (the most risk averse) are actually less risky and therefore the cheapest to insure.
 Very different policy implications (e.g., individual mandate is bad in this case).

-Explain, using a graph, how unravelling could occur in a market with adverse selection.
+Explain, using a graph, how unraveling could occur in a market with adverse selection.

 Discuss and show graphically how an individual mandate or subsidies could help to alleviate or minimize the adverse selection problem.